luketlancaster/cal/README.md

 The first argument is the month.
 The second is the year.

-* The program only accepts dates in the MM YYYY format, using only numbers
+* The program accepts dates in the MM YYYY format, using only numbers

 * Print the month following the Unix cal style output